 - SAP sales reps are themselves provided with heaps of inaccurate information by SAP.

-- SAP’s marketing literature is quite inaccurate.
-For example, we can find large inaccuracies in any SAP marketing document that is put in front of us.
+- SAP’s marketing literature is entirely inaccurate.
+For example, we can find significant inaccuracies in any SAP marketing document that is put in front of us.

 Every SAP roadmap makes it appear as if the product will take over the world soon.
-However, they are not reliable as a guide to what the product will be.
-They are in a true sense marketing and sales tools.
+However, they are not as reliable as a guide to what the product will be.
+They are in a true sense, marketing, and sales tools.
 Product managers at SAP know that the roadmaps are highly political documents.
-SAP also make a habit of stating the milestones on the roadmap as sufficiently vague, that it can be difficult to say for certain if the item was actually added in that release.
+SAP also makes a habit of stating the milestones on the roadmap as sufficiently vague, that it can be challenging to say for sure if the item was added in that release.
 This can be seen just from reading through this slide on S/4HANA’s roadmap.